anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 The council should be able to burn funds (up to their spending cap), but this hopefully should not require additional functionality beyond what currently exists.

+Further, the VP should contain the parameter that dictates the number of epochs a candidacy is valid for once it has been broadcasted and before it needs to be renewed.

 ### VP checks

 The VP must check that the council does not exceed its spending cap.

 The VP must also check that the any spending is only done by a the correctly elected PGF council multisig address.

 ## Storage